playgameservices/play-games-plugin-for-unity/README.md

-**Note:**  If you are using a web application or backend server with your game, you can link the web application to the game to enable gettting the player's access token and/or email address.
+**Note:**  If you are using a web application or backend server with your game, you can link the web application to the game to enable gettting the player's id token and/or email address.
 To do this, link a web application to the game in the Google Play Developer Console, and enter the client id for the web application into the setup dialog.